 John 3:19-21, ESV

-While our destiny does not depend on how much knowledge or understanding we possess, it does depend on how we make use of the knowledge and understanding that we do have.
+While our destiny does not depend on our intellectual knowledge or understanding, it does depend on how we make use of the knowledge and understanding that we do have.
 While God doesn’t hold us accountable for what we don’t know or understand, we are held accountable for what we do know and the opportunities that we do have to investigate and learn the truth.

 Dealing with religious trauma.
-As a gay man, I have myself had to process my religious trauma for years.
-At my lowest point, it felt tempted to let go of Jesus.
-However, in the back of my mind I was convinced that Jesus—that voice of truth, kindness and reason—would not hurt people the way that Christians or the church had hurt me.
-This little spark of hope or faith drove me to keep learning—and eventually, through studying the Bible, I began to more clearly see the evidence of Jesus as being that Voice of truth, reason, justice and grace that I had hoped for.
-I found that while Jesus does not flatter the human ego, He gives invaluable lessons of God’s love, mercy and provision through the uncertainties of life.
-Believing in Jesus gives peace, confidence, meaning and direction through the chaos of human existence, while also inspiring personal growth, hope and joy, even in hardship.
+Many people have been traumatized by unhealthy forms of religion, including Christianity.
+As a gay man, I myself have had to process religious trauma after years of trying to be good enough for God.
+At my lowest, I wanted to let go of Jesus.
+However, in the back of my mind I hoped that Jesus—that voice of truth, kindness and reason—would not hurt me the way that Christians or the church had hurt me.
+This little spark of hope or faith drove me to hold on and keep learning about Jesus—and eventually, through studying the Bible, I began to more clearly see the love and acceptance of Jesus for myself.
+I found that while Jesus does not flatter the human ego and say that I am sinless, He magnifies God’s love, mercy and provision for imperfect people.
+Believing in Jesus gives peace, confidence, meaning and direction through the uncertainties of human existence, while also inspiring growth, hope and joy, even through hardship.

 Jesus answered, “And I, when I am lifted up from the earth, will draw all people to myself.”